-If indoor dining is still banned or severely restricted in your city or state, having an outdoor dining area may be the only way to capture dine-in revenue.
+If indoor dining is still restricted in your city or state, having an outdoor dining area may be another way to capture dine-in revenue.
 Outdoor dining allows restaurants to add more seats to their venue, maximizing the number of tables that can be served at any given time.
 And maximizing dine-in revenue is crucial for many restaurants given the high costs associated with using third-party apps to offer takeout and delivery.

 And while it’s true that creating a year-round patio does require an upfront investment, it is something that many restaurants will be able to benefit from long-term.
-Even after the COVID-19 pandemic comes to an end, the ability to seat more customers year-round can help to bring in additional revenue beyond the summer patio season.
+Even after the threat of COVID-19 has disappeared, the ability to seat more customers year-round can help to bring in additional revenue beyond the summer patio season.

 While winterized patios have some major advantages (especially during a global pandemic), year-round outdoor dining isn’t an option for every restaurant.
 So before you start construction on an awning or investing in portable heaters, you’ll want to take a few things into consideration.